wisebaldone/CSSE4011-ThunderBoard-Mbed/Examples/readme.md

 ## Installation

-1. Ensure you have the `mbed-client` installed.
+1. Ensure you have the `mbed-cli` installed.
 2. clone down this repo and cd into the example folder you wish to use
 3. run `mbed deploy` to fetch the missing dependencies